jenhausu/3rd-Party-Library-for-iOS/README.md

 * [SCLAlertView-Swift](https://github.com/vikmeup/SCLAlertView-Swift)
 * [PermissionScope](https://github.com/nickoneill/PermissionScope) : A Periscope-inspired way to ask for iOS permissions

+### UITableViewCell
+* [SwipeableCellView](https://github.com/xudafeng/SwipeableCellView) : An easy swipeable for Objective-C.
+* [WobbleView](https://github.com/inFullMobile/WobbleView) : WobbleView is an implementation of a recently popular wobble effect for any view in your app.

 ### Menu
 * [GuillotineMenu](https://github.com/Yalantis/GuillotineMenu) : Our Guillotine Menu Transitioning Animation implemented in Swift reminds a bit of a notorious killing machine.
 * [RNFrostedSidebar](https://github.com/rnystrom/RNFrostedSidebar) : A Control Center-esque control with blurred background and toggle animations.